-Impact Priority 3: Employment
+3 Employment

-3. People disadvantaged in the labour market are supported to obtain secure, quality, paid work.
+People disadvantaged in the labour market are supported to obtain secure, quality, paid work.

-- 3.1 A full employment target and strategy is in place. - 3.2 Fewer people are unemployed long-term.

-3.3 Employment services are transformed to provide real help to people and reduce harm.
+- 3.1 A full employment target and strategy is in place. - 3.2 Fewer people are unemployed long-term. - 3.3 Employment services are transformed to provide real help to people and prevent harm.

-Impact Priority 4: Community Services
+4 Community Services

-4. The funding and design of community services enables services to be people-centred and effective in reducing disadvantage and harm.
+The funding and design of community services enables services to be people-centred and effective in reducing disadvantage and harm.